-The aim of online learning is to develop efficient recursive algorithms of
+The aim of online learning is to provide effcient recursive algorithms of

 prediction when the data are arriving sequentially in a streaming way rather

-- Basics: online regret, realizable case, halving.
+- Online classication in realizable case, halving.

-- Exponential weighting.
+- Randomization by exponential weighting.
 Prediction with expert advice.

-- Exponential weighting in the bandit problem.
+- Adversarial multi-armed bandit problem.

 - Aggregation of estimators.

 - Gradient-free online learning.
-Continuous bandit problem.
+Continuos bandit problem.

-Shalev-Schwartz, S. (2011) Online learning and online convex optimization.
-Foundations and Trends in Machine Learning, vol. 4, pages 107-194.?
+- Shalev-Schwartz, S. (2011) Online learning and online convex optimisation.
+Foundations and Trends in Machine Learning, vol. 4, pages 107-194.